Jewish views on suicide

 Jewish views on suicide are mixed.
 In Orthodox Judaism, suicide is forbidden by Jewish law, and viewed as a sin.
 Non-Orthodox forms of Judaism may instead recognize the act as more akin to a death by a disease or disorder (except in cases of purposeful assisted suicide).
 Rabbinical scholars command compassion both for the deceased and the survivors.

+Terminology

+מאבד עצמו לדעת is a Halakhic term for a person who seeks to commit suicide.
+Such an act is considered a severe prohibition.

 Assisted suicide

 Assisting in suicide and requesting such assistance (thereby creating an accomplice to a sinful act) is also forbidden, a minimal violation of Leviticus 19:14, "Do not put a stumbling block before the blind", for the rabbis interpreted that verse to prohibit any type of stumbling block: theological (e. g., persuading people to believe in false doctrine), economic (e. g., giving bad financial advice), or in this case moral stumbling blocks, as well as physical ones.

 Talmudic sources

 The prohibition against suicide is mentioned in the Talmud in Tractate Bava Kama 91b.
-Semahot (Evel Rabbati) 2:1–5 serves as the basis for most of later Jewish law on suicide, together with Genesis Rabbah 34:13, which bases the biblical prohibition on Genesis 9:5: "And surely your blood of your lives, will I require."
+Semahot (Evel Rabbati) 2:1–5 serves as the basis for most of later Jewish law on suicide, together with Genesis Rabbah 34:13, which bases the biblical prohibition on Genesis 9:5: "And surely your blood of your lives, will I require".